alvarcarto/alvarcarto-site-generator/README.md

 ## How it works

-We're using [node-website-scraper](https://github.com/website-scraper/node-website-scraper) to scrape the WordPress site.
+1. Scrape the WordPress site with[node-website-scraper](https://github.com/website-scraper/node-website-scraper).

+    The scraper should make almost 1-to-1 copy of the site.
+Directory structure and everything should match.

+2. Download manual urls

-Not all files are reachable with normal links and scraping, so we have a whitelist of urls to manually download e.g. sitemap.
+    Not all files are reachable via normal site links and scraping, so we have a whitelist of urls to manually download.
+    For example sitemap files.

+3. Copy everything from `files/*` on top of that

-On top of that, everything from `files` directory is copied to the destination folder.
-This is useful for e.g. Netlify-specific files.
+  This is useful for e.g. Netlify-specific files or any possible manual overrides.